 Internships are an excellent opportunity to see psychology in action in mental health, educational and research settings.
 Internships may be conducted during any term.
 There is a separate fee for summer internships.
 The program coordinator recommends at least a junior standing at the time of registration.
 Participation in the internship program is required.
 Following the guidelines will help you plan your internships and get the most out of them.

 Students have the sole responsibility for the planning of their internships.
 The organization which sponsors you should be chosen after careful investigation.
 Internships should not be afterthoughts.
 Although the internship officially begins during the semester you have chosen, you should have a fairly good idea of what you would like to do at the beginning of the previous semester.
 Often the summer between your sophomore and junior year is a good time to track down possibilities, particularly if you would like to do an internship close to your hometown.
-If you need some inspiration to come up with possibilities, or the dates of internship day, Mrs. DeMedal in the Career Center (top floor of the McKelvey Campus Center) maintains a data base of all past internships.
+If you need some inspiration to come up with possibilities, or the dates of internship day, Mrs. DeMedal in the Professional Development Center (top floor of the McKelvey Campus Center) maintains a data base of all past internships.
 She is very eager to share this information with you.
 Also, in mid-February there is an 'internship day' where you can interview with potential agencies for internship positions.
 There is often someone there from a psychology-related organization.
 Be sure to choose a semester in which you have sufficient time to schedule a quality internship.

 Internships are a way to learn from professionals and to "network."
 Students sometimes choose internships that put them in a setting similar to one they envision for their own careers.
 You may become enthused by your experiences, or you may decide that you do not enjoy a type of work as much as you thought.
 Both are valuable outcomes.
 Internships can also provide opportunities for research experiences.
 For example, work in a graduate lab may provide an inspiration for a senior thesis or provide an invaluable contact for admission into a graduate program.